CapTen101/VLC-docs/docs/source/index.rst

 First Steps
 ~~~~~~~~~~~

-To get the most out of the VLC media player, start by reviewing a few introductory topics:
+To get the most out of the VLC media player, start by reviewing a few introductory topics :ref: `User Interface <desktop:>`

-* **User Interface** - Introduction to the UI, commands, and features of the VLC media player
+- `User Interface <user_interface>`_ - Introduction to the UI, commands, and features of the VLC media player

 * **Settings** - Customize VLC to suit your needs.

 * **Tips and Tricks** - Jump right in with Tips and Tricks to become a VLC power user.